 ]]>

-Te Wehi releases ‘I’m Home’, announces debut album https://precise.digital/te-wehi-releases-im-home-announces-debut-album/ Sun, 12 Apr 2026 10:53:35 +0000 https://precise.digital/?p=245145 Auckland, New Zealand – April 2026
+Te Wehi releases title track ‘I’m Home’ from upcoming debut album https://precise.digital/te-wehi-releases-im-home-announces-debut-album/ Sun, 12 Apr 2026 10:53:35 +0000 https://precise.digital/?p=245145 Auckland, New Zealand – April 2026

 Written at his home based on real life experiences, the track carries the kind of knowledge that isn’t taught, it’s passed down – protecting the land, respecting it, and understanding your place within it, which is knowledge passed on through generations and to Te Wehi from his grandfather.